 Richard received his B.A. in Mathematics from Carleton College in Northfield, Minnesota in 1976, and spent six years teaching high school mathematics in Vermont and New Hampshire.

-Richard's research interests are in computer security, and web-based distance education and parallel processing.
+Richard's research interests are in computer security and computer science education, including on-line education.
 He is currently working on ransomware and in-vehicle security.
 His most recent work has been on ransomware and cryptojacking.
 Previously he worked on how banks are robbed in the cyber world, and on targeted cyber attacks.
-He has worked on fuzzing for vulnerability discovery and has a patent pending on hardware buffer-overflow protection.
+He has also worked on fuzzing for vulnerability discovery and has a patent pending on hardware buffer-overflow protection.
 A collaboration with two faculty in the College of Communication Arts and Sciences studied how to convince people to practice online safety.
 A collaboration with the Physics and Astronomy Department on carbon nanotubes and buckyballs produced two patents in nanotechnology: one is a nanoscale fastening device; the other is a nanoscale, non-volatile memory device.

 In 1998 Richard pioneered a CS1 course (first course in Computer Science) over the World Wide Web using RealVideo synchronized with PowerPoint.
 He also teaches graduate and undergraduate courses in computer architecture and computer security, as well as a CS1 course in Python.

 Together with Bill Punch he published a textbook using Python in CS1: The Practice of Computing Using Python (Addison-Wesley, 2010).
-A revised edition based on Python 3 was published in Spring, 2012.
 It is now in its third edition, Spring 2016.